hariszaf/pema-tutorials/MDWAO_hands_on.md

 the terminal parts you will have to run for each of those to help you go through it.
 Hope it helps, but in all cases, feel free to ask anytime about anything!
-Command line can be hard!
+Command line can be scary! 🕹️

 ## Preparatory steps